 What exactly are destination services?

 What all is included when someone references “destination services?”
-Pascal Cheung, client services manager for Plus in Hong Kong, takes a look in this Relo Tip Tuesday.
+Pascal Cheung, client services director for Plus in Hong Kong, takes a look in this Relo Tip Tuesday.

 Complete transcript: “Hi, my name is Pascal Cheung.
 I am the client services manager of Plus Hong Kong.
 I’m here to answer the question, ‘What are destination services?’
 Destination services can be split into four main categories and all services are provided by a consultant with local expertise and knowledge.